gentoo/dlang/README.md

 ### Procedures
 #### When adding new compiler versions
 Add the version to dlang.eclass, too.
-This is way it knows which compiler release includes which version of D, which is crucial for dependency management.
+This way it knows which compiler release builds on which version of the D language specification, which is crucial for dependency management.
 #### When changing paths in compiler ebuilds
 Make sure that dlang.eselect knows about it. dlang.eclass also has a function that needs to be changed: `dlang_foreach_config()`